maycon-ricardo-oliveira/stand-app-comedy/documentation/UseCases.md

 - [x] List Attractions by place
 - [x] List Attractions by Location (Lat Long)
 - [x] List Attractions by Comedian
-- [ ] Show data of a comedian profile
+- [x] Show data of a comedian profile
+- [ ] Login
+- [ ] Logout
 - [ ] Follow a comedian
 - [ ] UnFollow a comedian
+- [ ] Evaluate an Attraction with 5 stars
 - [ ] Integrate of YouTube and get Most watched videos
 - [ ] Integrate with GeoLocation Google Api
-- [ ] Evaluate an Attraction with 5 stars
-- [ ] Login
-- [ ] Logout

 ### Business Rules
 - [ ] Only Attractions in a future date can be returned